-Multibeam echo-sounders collect depth measurements by forming many receive beams in a wide arc below (or in the case of forward-looking navigation sonar, in front of) the vessel.
+Multibeam echo-sounders collect depth measurements by forming many receive beamsemitting many focussed beams of sound-in a wide arc below (or in the case of forward-looking navigation sonar, in front of) the vessel.
 Multibeam echo-sounders provide a much more detailed representation of the seafloor than single beam depth sounders, and thus can provide additional information about hazards or objects on the seafloor.
 Multibeam echo-sounders are often found on research vessels, as well as some commercial vessels, expedition cruise ships, and recreational vessels.
-Vessels equipped with multibeam echo-sounders that wish to contribute data to the DCDB's established multibeam pipeline should contact the DCDB directly at mb.info@noaa.gov.
+Vessels equipped with multibeam echo-sounders that wish to contribute data to the DCDB's established multibeam pipeline, should contact the DCDB directly at mb.info@noaa.gov.